 The hormone leptin may also be linked to scoliosis.
 Leptin tells your brain when you are full, and affects the activity of your Sympathetic Nervous System (SNS).
 Studies found girls who have higher amounts of both this hormone and SNS activity are more likely to have scoliosis.

-If you suspect your child may have scoliosis, contact the Children‘s Hospital of Pittsburgh Department of Orthopaedics for more information about receiving a diagnosis and treatment options.
+If you suspect your child may have scoliosis, contact the UPMC Children‘s Hospital Department of Orthopaedics for more information about receiving a diagnosis and treatment options.